 About Oklahoma Contemporary

 Oklahoma Contemporary is an inclusive center for the arts where people of all ages and backgrounds can experience art, encounter new ideas and ignite their creative potential.
 Through visual art exhibitions, performances, public programs, community-building initiatives, outdoor installations and special events, Oklahoma Contemporary creates opportunities for everyone to come together in celebration of contemporary culture and artistic expression.
 With year-round classes and seasonal youth camps across multiple disciplines, the arts center’s education programs encourage youth and adults to express their ideas across a variety of media and learn new skills.
 Oklahoma Contemporary believes that art is for everyone and places accessibility and education at the center of all programming.
 Admission to exhibitions is always free.
 Oklahoma Contemporary is a regional 501(c)3 nonprofit organization founded in 1989 by businessman and philanthropist Christian Keesee and Kirkpatrick Foundation Director Marilyn Myers.

 About Oklahoma City

-In the middle of its third decade of an enormously successful urban renewal plan, Oklahoma City is in a period of exciting growth.
+In its fourth decade of an enormously successful urban renewal plan, Oklahoma City is in a period of exciting growth.
 This growth has spurred developments in the city’s recreation and nightlife, with the construction of new parks, bike trails, restaurants, breweries and bars.
-In the urban core, commercial centers have been developed, revitalizing residential neighborhoods with charming historic houses (though the housing remains some of the most affordable in the nation).
+In the urban core, commercial centers have been developed, revitalizing residential neighborhoods with charming yet affordable historic homes.
 The construction of Oklahoma Contemporary’s new building represents a significant commitment on the part of the city and its inhabitants to a new era in contemporary culture.